 The rise of fast fashion has also sparked a "race to the bottom" for the industry as a whole, as brands try to produce garments as cheaply and quickly as possible to offer trendy pieces at low prices.

-Whatever you do, make sure you have a copy so you can come back to it every time you have an ethical fashion question.
+Whatever you do, make sure to keep a copy so you can refer to it whenever an ethical fashion dilemma arises.

 What exactly is sustainable fashion?

-Today, professional women are savvier than ever and pay attention to the quality of their garments and the entire supply chain, production processes, and product afterlife.
+Professional women nowadays are more astute than ever and are concerned about the quality of their clothing as well as the complete supply chain, manufacturing procedures, and product afterlife.

-This can encompass a whole host of business and production practices to treat your workers fairly and minimise your impact on the environment.
+This might include a wide range of business and manufacturing techniques to treat your employees fairly and lessen your environmental effect.

-We're building houses with wardrobes the sizes of bedrooms and consuming "disposable" clothing at a rate never seen before.
+We're constructing homes with closets the size of bedrooms and use "disposable" apparel at a never-before-seen pace.

-The concept of ethical fashion is on the rise, but the question is still asked: why should we bother with ethical fashion, and what does it actually mean?
+The idea of ethical fashion is becoming more popular, yet it is still unclear why we should care and what it actually entails.